LoganGrant1999/startup/README.md

     - Framework ties together HTML, CSS, and Javascript for interactive frontend
 - **Service**
     - Backend Service endpoints for retrieving votes and submitting votes
-    - Displays upcoming and live sports games using the [SportsRadar](https://developer.sportradar.com/getting-started/docs/coverage-information) service
+    - Displays upcoming NBA games using the [The Sports DB](https://www.thesportsdb.com/) service
 - **DB/Login**
     - Stores users, votes, and vote history
     - Users can register and login